dustinpfister/hexo_sitesource/source/_posts/grunt-versionbump.md

 grunt.loadNpmTasks('grunt-bump');
 ```

-I have many things set to false, but for not when I do a
+I have many things set to false, but for now when I do a

 ```
 $ grunt bump